 LAYING IT ALL ON THE LINE

-- The 2019 GoPro Mountain Games Sunday Fishing Finals are open to all anglers twelve (12) and up who have earned a position through their participation and success in either: Catch Wars on Thursday, June 6 (top team of 2 advances), Fly Tying on Friday (top 2 advance), June 7 or 2 Fly X-Stream on Saturday, June 8 (top 7 men and top 3 women advance).
+- The Sunday Fishing Finals are open to all anglers twelve (12) and up who have earned a position through their participation and success in either: Catch Wars on Thursday, June 4 (top team of 2 advances) or 2 Fly X-Stream on Saturday, June 6 (top 7 men and top 3 women advance).

 - The finals are a head-to-head, catch-and-release, float-fishing bonanza.
 All anglers are responsible for obtaining their own fishing licenses.
-The top ranked angler coming out of the semi-finals in each division will determine in which boat and position he/she wants to start.
-The number two (2) ranked angler coming out of the semis will determine in which of the remaining boats and positions he/she wants to start and so on.
-The lowest ranked angler does not have a boat or position choice (but at least he/she is fishing)!
+The top-ranked angler coming out of the qualifying events in each division will determine in which boat and position he/she wants to start.
+The number two (2) ranked angler will determine which of the remaining boats and positions he/she wants to start and so on.
+The lowest-ranked angler does not have a boat or position choice (but at least he/she is fishing)!

 - All fishing is catch and release and must be done with barbless hooks.
 Tandem rigs are allowed if an angler is bold enough to tie on 33% of the flies he/she gets to fish for the whole day at one time.
 Flies with multiple hooks (stingers) are not allowed.